FAQ About

 • 5 days/week – $250/month

-Scholarship opportunities are available for families who qualify.
 We encourage attendance at least twice a week to help new students build relationships with their peers and staff, help them get familiar with the routines/expectations, and ensure they will be getting direct social emotional instruction (we alternate academic lessons and social/emotional lessons).
+Pending funding, scholarship opportunities may be available.

 • A: BEAM runs Monday through Friday from 2:30 PM to 5:00/5:15 PM, with adjusted hours on early-release Wednesdays (12:45 PM to 5:00 PM).
 Our schedule is designed to align with the school day, giving kids time for decompression, connection, and skill-building after class.